 For Bill and Marlynn Scully, investing in the IRMC Foundation’s Excellence in Cancer Care campaign was more than philanthropy – it was personal as they had lost Mr. Scully’s brother, John, to the disease.
 The painful loss wasn’t the first time their family had been touched by cancer, and they refused to idly watch another family suffer the heartache they endured.
 They knew they could help fund the program so it could begin serving patients and families as soon as possible.

-The Scully’s generous $12 million gift was soon matched by close friends, Pat and Carol Welsh, leading to the establishment of the Scully-Welsh Cancer Center, an affiliate of Duke Health.
+The Scully’s generous $12 million gift was soon matched by close friends, Pat and Carol Welsh, leading to the establishment of the Scully-Welsh Cancer Center.
 With the $24 million contribution by the two families, the Campaign for Excellence in Cancer Care exceeded its original $30 million goal through the generosity of other donors joining in to help expand the scope of services for cancer patients.
 These donors are recognized on our Donor Wall, proudly displayed at the cancer center.
 The overwhelming support propelled the IRMC Foundation to increase its goal to over $48 million that allowed for an expanded vision for clinical trials for patients who need treatments beyond standard protocol, for two new operating suites and renovation of oncology inpatient rooms, and for other diagnostic and treatment capabilities.

 In addition to providing treatments such as radiation oncology and chemotherapy, the cancer center provides the Dr. Richard Milsten Oncology Patient Care Navigation Program and offers a high level of service to patients and their families right here in Vero Beach, Florida.
 With a patient resource library, a multimedia conference center, a location for support groups and healing gardens, the new Scully-Welsh Cancer Center provides opportunities for major advances in cancer diagnosis and treatment technology.
 Attracting the best and brightest in clinical talent, the cancer center provides patients in the community with local access to clinical trials.